 Delivery Method Documents Sent Beneficial Owner Prior Consent Required?
-Prepaid mail, courier or the equivalent Reporting issuer sends paper copies of proxy- related materials, including notice of meeting, management information circular and, if applicable, annual financial statements and related MD&A, which may be part of an annual report.
-Proximate intermediary (or in some cases, intermediary) will add to that package a paper copy of Form 54-101F7.
-No. Notice- and- access Reporting issuer files management information circular and notice on SEDAR+ and posts on non-SEDAR+ website.
-Reporting issuer sends requested number of copies of notice to proximate intermediaries (and in some cases, intermediaries) for sending to beneficial owners.
-Reporting issuer also sends appropriate numbers of paper copies of the information circular and, if applicable, annual financial statements and related MD&A, for proximate intermediaries (in some cases, intermediaries) to send pursuant to stratification and/or previously obtained or standing instructions.
-Proximate intermediary (or in some cases, intermediary) will add to that package a paper copy of Form 54-101F7.
+Prepaid mail, courier or the equivalent Reporting issuer sends paper copies of proxyrelated materials, including notice of meeting, management information circular, Form 54-101F6 and, if applicable, annual financial statements and related MD&A, which may be part of an annual report.
+No. Notice- and- access Reporting issuer files management information circular and notice on SEDAR and posts on non-SEDAR website.
+Reporting issuer sends notice and Form 54-101F6.
+Reporting issuer is responsible for providing on request paper copy of information circular and, if applicable, the annual financial statements and related MD&A. Reporting issuer may send some NOBOs paper copies of the information circular and, if applicable, the annual financial statements and related MD&A, pursuant to stratification and/or previously obtained or standing instructions.
 No, if notice package is sent using prepaid mail, courier or the equivalent.
 Yes, if notice package is being sent by other method, i.e., electronically.
-Other delivery method Proximate intermediary (or in some cases, intermediary) sends proxy-related materials and Form 54-101F7 using delivery method that is not (i) prepaid mail, courier or the equivalent, or (ii) notice-and-access, e.g., email with embedded links.
+Other delivery method Reporting issuer sends proxy-related materials and Form 54-101F6 using delivery method that is not (i) prepaid mail, courier or the equivalent, or (ii) notice-and-access, e.g., an e-mail with embedded links.
 Yes.